Shobhit2806/Netflix-GPT/README.md

 - Create SignUp User Account
 - Implement Sign In user Api
 - Created Redux Store with userSlice
 - Implemented Sign out
 - Update Profile
+- BugFix: Sign up user displayName and profile picture update
+- BugFix: if the user is not logged in Redirect /browse to Login Page and vice-versa
+- Unsubscibed to the onAuthStateChanged callback
+- Add hardcoded values to the constants file
+- Regiter TMDB API & create an app & get access token
+- Get Data from TMDB now playing movies list API

 # Features

 - Login/Sign Up
   - Sign In /Sign up Form [Reusable component,vaidations]
   - redirect to Browse Page
 - Browse (after authentication)
   - Header
   - Main Movie
     - Tailer in Background
     - Title & Description
     - MovieSuggestions
-            - MovieLists * N
+      - MovieLists \* N
 - NetflixGPT
   - Search Bar
   - Movie Suggestions

 # Learnings

 - New way to create form signin and signup,using same code.
 - If you have very large forms which requires validations then use formik library.
 - Used useRef instead of useState method for getting value of input field in signin/up form.
+- onAuthStateChanged in Header component is called whenever user signup,signin or signout
+- Api calls 2 times because of Strict mode enabled in our app.
+It will just happen twice in local but if we make a build for production it wont happen twice.
+It happens twice because React does extra rendering of your components to check for some inconsistency calls.

 # Good to have

 - Refresh Token implementation
 - Think about custom forms.